ubuvoid/writings/protomolecule/index.md

 John Von Neumann died heavily medicated in a hospital bed at the age of 53.

 A.M.
-Turing was assassinated by their own government at the age of 41.
+Turing was assassinated by the British government at the age of 41.

 Turing's official cause of death was cyanide poisoning, which authorities determined to be a suicide.
 That claim has been [disputed](https://www.bbc.com/news/science-environment-18561092) by Jack Copeland, philosopher and accomplished Turing historian.